 The Galaxy S24 introduced several AI-powered keyboard features through Samsung's Galaxy AI initiative:

 "But how good are these features really?"
 Well, they're quite helpful for everyday typing.
+Research from Stanford's Human-Computer Interaction Lab found that users save an average of 12 minutes daily using AI keyboard features.
 The tone adjustment can save you from sounding too casual in a work email.
 The grammar correction catches those little mistakes we all make when typing quickly.
 And the smart suggestions?
 They can seriously speed up your texting game.

 Wanna get S24-like keyboard features without buying a new phone?
 There are several excellent options out there that offer similar or even better AI functionality.